 - Stretch the back by using a resistance band wrapped around a stationary pole or column, and leaning back with straight arms.

-- Strengthen the abdominals and oblique muscles by performing a diagonal pull with band: with band anchored low to ground, and feet shoulder width apart, grasp band and pull from lower right to left shoulder.
-Reverse sides./li>
+- Strengthen the abdominals and oblique muscles by performing a diagonal pull with the band: with the band anchored low to the ground, and feet shoulder-width apart, grasp band and pull from lower right to left shoulder.
+Reverse sides.

 In This Article:

 - Guide to Physical Therapy After Spinal Fusion